tonec/starter-flat-build/README.md

-#Setup local front-end environment and install front-end development dependencies
+#Starter Flat Html Build

-This is a project starter for flat html builds.
+This is a project starter for flat html builds, useful for developing flat html and assets for later integration into dynamic environments, should this ever be a necessary requirement.

 Uses Gulp for build tasks and includes the following in the setup:

 - Jade
 - SCSS (inc some useful helpers for breakpoints and typographical vertical rhythm)
 - Susy (SASS build your own grid system)